Kenley Jansen: Pitching style

-Jansen relies almost exclusively on a cut fastball that mostly ranges from 90 to 94 miles per hour (mph).
+Jansen relies almost exclusively on a cut fastball (cutter) that mostly ranges from 90 to 94 miles per hour (mph).
 Earlier in his career, he was able to throw the pitch at 98 mph, and he exceeded 100 mph in 2014.
-In 2012, he used this pitch about 93% of the time.
-His other main pitch is a slider in the low to mid-80s.
-He experimented with a changeup in the 2009–2011 seasons and debuted a four-seam fastball at the end of the 2012 season.
-He now throws four-seamer fastballs at 92–96 MPH.
-Jansen relies both on movement and exceptional command, throwing over 70% strikes.
+Through his career, his cutter has averaged some of the highest vertically induced movement of any pitch in the league, averaging as much as 19 inches of rise in the 2012 season.
+Towards the end of that same season, Jansen introduced a four-seam fastball, which was phased out in the 2017 season with a two-seam fastball that ranges from 91 to 95 mph.
+His primary breaking pitch is a slider in the low to mid-80s.
+He experimented with a changeup in the 2009–2011 seasons as well as a sweeper in the 2024–2025 seasons.

-Jansen has recorded extremely high strikeout rates, garnering 14.6 strikeouts per 9 innings pitched through the 2012 season.
-This is the second-highest total in history among pitchers who have thrown at least 140 innings (behind only Craig Kimbrel).
+Jansen has recorded exceptional high strikeout rates, averaging 12.3 strikeouts per 9 innings pitched through the 2026 season.
+This is the third-highest total in history among relief pitchers who have thrown at least 700 innings (behind Craig Kimbrel and Aroldis Chapman).